Grade 7 Vocab Audios and Pics

 In the Study mode of GRADE 7 VOCAB AUDIOS AND PICS, kids search or scroll for particular words, read part of speech and definition, enjoy a cartoon, flip the page for usage text, or press the audio button at bottom (a triangle) to hear the definition and usage spoken aloud.
 Flashcards mode shows only the word and part of speech but kids can tap to see the cartoon as a hint, or flip for the definition.
 Twenty-word quizzes give five definition choices.
 Correct answers are highlighted in green with a check mark, and incorrect ones are in red with x.

 Is it any good?

 GRADE 7 VOCAB AUDIOS AND PICS is one in a series of very effective vocabulary building apps featuring cartoon illustrations, extensive audio definitions, and examples in context.
-What makes these apps (from Lafazi, Inc.) superior is the quirky cartoons depicting each word, the "short stories" or usage examples usually three to four sentences in length, and the ability to listen to both in coherent, fully formed sentences at the touch of a button.
+What makes these apps (from Lafazi, Inc.) stand out are the quirky cartoons depicting each word, the "short stories" or usage examples usually three to four sentences in length, and the ability to listen to both in coherent, fully formed sentences at the touch of a button.
 Grade 7 Vocab adapts to individual kids with a simple yet effective method: separating words into mastered and "don't know" lists.
 Flashcards mode allows kids to move words to mastered at any time, and, if kids correctly identify a word in a quiz, the word is moved to the mastered list automatically.
 Kids choose among groups of 20 words for quizzes and from mastered or "don't know."
 While study and flashcards modes might seem redundant, study gives access to most information up front but flashcards gives only the word and part of speech, then allows tweens to tap for the cartoon as a hint or flip for the definition.